Dsianov/The-Ground-is-Lava/docs/final.md

 Q(s,a) = Q(s,a) + alpha(r + gammaQ(s’, a’) - Q(s, a))

 where s’ is the state arrived at by taking action a from s, and a’ is the action chosen from state s’ according to an epsilon greedy policy.
 As usual, r denotes the reward, alpha functions as learning rate, and gamma functions as the discount factor.
-Our epsilon-greedy policy randomly chooses an action from state s with probability 1/N(s) where N(s) is the number of times we've visited state s, and greedily chooses an action otherwise.
+Our epsilon-greedy policy randomly chooses an action from state s with probability 1/N(s) where N(s) is the number of times we've visited state s, and chooses the locally optimal action for the given state with probability 1-1/N(s).
 We also discussed the crucial "Manhattan distance" heuristic we endowed the agent with, in which we discount states by their distance from the start state, in order to encourage the agent to move in the direction of the goal.

-Everything described thus far is implemented in the file "sarsa1.py", with few changes since the status report.
+Everything described thus far is implemented in the file "sarsa1.py", with miniscule changes since the status report.

 The mazes are generated using a randomized Prim-Jarnik minimum spanning tree algorithm, as described here: https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Prim.27s_algorithm.
 This is implemented in maze_gen2.py (and subsequently called in the malmo files).